oracc/oracc-search-front-end/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Our current approach is to deploy the production version onto an ubuntu server.

 ## Deploy to GH-pages

-We currently deploy a staging version of this site to GitHub pages (the prod version is deployed onto an ubuntu server).
+We currently deploy a staging version of this site to GitHub pages.
 Use the following commands to deploy to GH-pages:

-Run `ng deploy --base-href=/oracc-search-front-end/`
+Run `ng deploy --configuration=github-pages`

 or

 `npm run deploy`

+This will build the project using a custom `baseHref` property defined in `angular.json`.
+The project will then automatically be deployed to github-pages.

 Make sure that the project has first been initialised through Git and linked to your local repository.
 See the [documentation for the package we use](https://www.npmjs.com/package/angular-cli-ghpages) for more information.